itthinx/groups-404-redirect/readme.txt

 == Upgrade Notice ==

 = 1.3.0 =
-This release contains improvements for Groups 2.x legacy compatibility, moves the settings to the Groups menu and has been tested with the latest WordPress release.
+This release contains improvements for Groups 2.x legacy compatibility, moves the settings to the Groups menu, adds an optional URL parameter to pass the requested URL before redirecting and has been tested with the latest WordPress release.